 Slumping While Sitting

-This is aggravated when sitting with your hips pulled forward in the seat.
-This is more common when the low back erectors are weak and sitting up straight is tiring.
+Sitting with your hips pulled forward in the seat aggravates these trigger points.
+This is more common when the low back muscles are weak and sitting up straight is tiring.

 Forceful Hip Exercise

 There are other, less common ways to aggravate this trigger point.
-A strike to the hip, especially the tailbone, can create joint problems that perpetuate this problem.
+A strike to the hip, especially the tailbone, can create joint problems and perpetuate this problem.
 However, a fall on the lower hip that bruises the muscle and jars the hip joints can create this pattern.
-Occasionally, this trigger point is aggravated by vaccination or other shot to the hip.
+Occasionally, vaccination or other shot to the hip aggravates this condition.